History of Brighton & Hove Albion F.C.: New stadium

 Brighton would face Premier League opponents 4 times across the season, twice against Liverpool.
 Brighton played Liverpool at Anfield for the FA Cup 5th Round, where they were thrashed 6–1 while scoring three own goals, two from Liam Bridcutt and one from Lewis Dunk.
-This broke the record for the most number of own goals in an FA Cup match.
+This broke the record for the most own goals in an FA Cup match.
 The conclusion of the season saw the club announce that Falmer Stadium would be expanded to 27,500 seats with a new tier constructed in the East Stand during the summer break with plans to expand to 30,000 capacity by the start of the 2013–14 season.

-Brighton finished in fourth place in the 2012–13 season, however they were defeated by Crystal Palace in the Championship play-off semi-final on 13 May 2013.
+Brighton finished in fourth place in the 2012–13 season; however, they were defeated by Crystal Palace in the Championship play-off semi-final on 13 May 2013.
 A few days following the defeat, Poyet was suspended for an alleged breach of contract over his comments after the defeat.
 On 23 June 2013, Brighton put out an official statement stating that Poyet had been dismissed.
 Poyet appealed the decision on the grounds of unfair dismissal, but the club upheld the decision to release Poyet for gross misconduct.